 Similar to other businesses, running a farm or owning farmland and renting it out is complex and involves many moving parts.

-However, unlike many business endeavors, farming has an irreplaceable impact on the world at large.
+However, unlike many business endeavors, farming has an irreplaceable impact on the world.

-Protecting theses properties is an enormous necessity, and farmers who establish conservation easements should and are awarded tax benefits.
+Protecting these properties is an enormous necessity, and farmers who establish conservation easements can earn tax benefits.

 Other write-offs for depreciation on farming equipment, improvements on the site to physical structures, and the annual costs of seeds and fertilizers are also imperative for farmers to stay in business.